Mulberry Improves Weight, Blood Sugar and Bad Cholesterol

 The researchers tested adult volunteers by giving them either a placebo or mulberry leaf extract for 12 weeks.
 The research found the mulberry leaf extract significantly improved postprandial (post-meal) glycemic control among the patients.

-We also reported other research showing reduces triglycerides and inflammation.
+We also reported other research showing that mulberry leaf reduces triglycerides and inflammation.

 How does Mulberry work?